kurogami207176/ipstat/README.md

 ```
 Manual shutdown (Ctrl+C) is required atm to shut this down.

+## Result
+Results will appear in the present working directory with filename `result-*,txt`

 To execute with own log file (utf-8), execute the following
 ```shell